maryamaljanabi/mern-blog/README.md

 - Login or logout.
 - Create a new post.
-- Edit/delete their own posts.
+- View/Edit/delete their posts.
-- Edit their own user profile or password.
+- Edit their user profile or password.
+- Add a new comment on a post.
-- View their own posts.
+- View/Edit/Delete their comments.

 ## Database